plain-text-blogger-theme/plain-text-blogger-theme/README.md

 ## Description

+Based on Blogger's post-by-email feature, by posting articles via a secret address and discarding the Blogger (i.e. Google) password, it is possible to create a blog where articles cannot be deleted once posted.

-I suffer from atelophobia and when I post an article on my blog, I find myself editing it over and over again, or wanting to delete it later, making it impossible to build up many posts.
+I am atelophobic and find myself editing articles over and over again, or wanting to delete them later, making it impossible to build up many articles.
+This is why I need such a blogging system.